There is more to this outback gem than being at the junction of our two great rivers

 Mildura & Buronga

-After a long day travelling, there are few things more rewarding to the traveller than to be able to camp on a riverbank.
+After a long day of travelling, there are few things more rewarding to the traveller than to be able to camp on a riverbank.
 Whether free camping or in waterfront caravan parks, there is nothing like sitting by the water’s edge with the setting sun providing the evening glow, as the riverside trees cast their shadows long across the water and the birdlife provides the evening chorus of the bush.

 There is a saying in outback NSW that you’re not really in the outback until you have dunked your head in the mighty Darling River; something I have done several times a year over the last decade while doing the Darling River Run, and just one way to connect with the majesty and energy of the outback.